Bounding Optimality Gap in Stochastic Optimization via Bagging: Statistical Efficiency and Stability: Introduction

 Finally, we mention that \cite{eichhorn2007stochastic} has also studied the resampling of SAA programs to construct confidence intervals for the optimal values of stochastic programs.
 Our approach connects with, but also differs substantially from \cite{eichhorn2007stochastic} in several regards.
 In terms of scope of applicability, \cite{eichhorn2007stochastic} focuses on mixed-integer linear programs, while we consider cost functions that can be generally non-Donsker.
-However, we instead require an additional ``non-degeneracy" condition that depends on the cost function and the underlying probability distribution.
 In terms of methodology, \cite{eichhorn2007stochastic} utilizes the quantiles of the resampled distribution to generate confidence intervals, by observing the same limiting distribution between an original CLT and the bootstrap CLT.
-The resampling in \cite{eichhorn2007stochastic} requires a ``two-layer" extended bootstrap where each resample is drawn from a new sample of the true distribution (as opposed to some bootstrap methods that allows repeated resample from the same original sample, with the availability of a conditional bootstrap CLT).
-Thus the approach requires substantial data size or otherwise resorting to subsampling.
+The resampling in \cite{eichhorn2007stochastic} applies when the optimal solution is unique, or otherwise requires a ``two-layer" extended bootstrap where each resample is drawn from a new sample of the true distribution (as opposed to most bootstrap methods that allow repeated resample from the same original sample, with the availability of a conditional bootstrap CLT).
+The latter requires substantial data size or resorting to subsampling.
 Our bagging approach, in contrast, is based on a direct use of Gaussian limit and standard error estimation in the CLT for the optimistic bound.
-Our burden lies on the bootstrap size requirement to obtain consistent standard error estimate, and less on the data size requirement.
+Our burden lies on the bootstrap Monte Carlo size requirement to obtain consistent standard error estimate, and less on the data size requirement.
+Relatedly, there is an orthogonal line of works on resampling approaches to estimate solution errors for randomized algorithms such as stochastic gradient descent (\cite{fang2019scalable,fang2018online}) and Newton's methods (\cite{chen2020estimating,lopes2018error}).
+These works however treat the data as deterministic and focus on the quantification of algorithmic uncertainties.
+Last but not least, during the review process of this paper, \cite{chen2022software} implemented an open-source software for bootstrap estimation in stochastic programs, based on our proposed scheme as well as \cite{eichhorn2007stochastic}, and demonstrated numerical performances in extensive experiments.